jsal13/toys/toys/sec_sops/README.md

 1. Run `terraform init` and then `terraform plan` and `terraform apply` if things look right.
 It should make an AWS KMS key.
 2. Encode using the sops command in step 2 in the [Sops Process section](#the-sops-process-with-aws-kms).
 This should create an encrypted yaml file.
 3. Decode using the sops command above in step 5 in the [Sops Process section](#the-sops-process-with-aws-kms).
 This will show the decrypted file in plain-text on the terminal.
+4. Run `terraform destroy` when done with everything.